When creating content, you may need to insert special characters and symbols into your posts.

-After the plugin has been installed and activated, you will see that an HTML Special Characters functionality has been added to your Add/Edit Post and Add/Edit Page screens …
+After installing and activating the plugin, you will see that an HTML Special Characters tool has been added to your Add/Edit Post and Add/Edit Page screens …

 (HTML Special Characters – See more link)

 (HTML Special Characters – Entire list of characters)

-Hover over any character to show the HTML entity encoding for the character as well as its name …
+Hover over any of the characters to bring up the HTML entity encoding for the special character as well as its name …

-(Hover over a character to bring up HTML codes)
+(Hover your mouse over a character to see codes)

 (Character encoding inserted into post in Text mode)